pinot-contrib/pinot-docs/developers/developers-and-contributors/contribution-guidelines.md

 * Is the external library maintained by an active community of contributors?
 * What are the licensing terms for the library.
 For more information about handling licenses, see [License Headers for newly added files](contribution-guidelines.md#license-headers-for-newly-added-files).
 * Are you adding the library to [Foundational modules](code-modules-and-organization.md#foundational-modules) modules?
 This will affect the rest of the Pinot code base.
 If the new library pulls in a lot of transitive dependencies, then we might encounter unexpected issues with multiple classes in the classpath.
 These issues are hard to catch with tests as the order of loading the libraries at runtime matters.
 If you absolutely need the support, consider adding it via extension modules, see [Extension modules](code-modules-and-organization.md#extension-modules).

+When adding new dependencies, please follow the [Dependency Management Guidelines](dependency-management.md) to ensure you are following best practices and that dependencies are managed consistently across the code base.

 ### Testing your changes